Doubly robust estimation of optimal treatment regimes for survival data using an instrumental variable: Application to the cancer screening

-The estimated optimal treatment regimes and improvements compared to assignment all to \(1\) or \(0\) are presented in Table \ref{tabreal}.
-The 90\% confidence intervals are estimated for the difference between the estimated survival probabilities under the estimated optimal treatment regimes and simple regimes all to 1 or 0 based on 500 bootstrap samples.
-The standard deviations given in the parentheses are estimated by the bootstrap as well.
-Across all settings, the left points of the intervals either stay above or near \(0\) when containing \(0\), suggesting the improvements are significant or marginal significant compared to simple treatment regimes.
-The SIWKME-IV and SDRKME-IV provide comparable estimates of the optimal treatment regimes.
-As the SDRKME-IV possesses superior properties, we recommend the estimated treatment regimes obtained by maximizing it.
-As \(t\) increases, an increasing number of adults are advised to screen: 4.71 percent of the population is recommended at \(t=1000\), 26.85 percent at \(t=3000\), and 92.99 percent at \(t=5000\).
+The estimated optimal treatment regimes and their improvements compared to assignment all to \(1\) or \(0\) are presented in Table \ref{tabreal}.
+The 95\% confidence intervals for the difference between the estimated survival probabilities under the estimated optimal treatment regimes and simple regimes all to 1 or 0 are calculated using 500 bootstrap samples.
+The standard deviations given in the parentheses are calculated by the bootstrap samples as well.
+Across all settings, the left points of the intervals either stay above or near \(0\) when containing \(0\).
+The SIWKME-IV and the SDRKME-IV provide comparable estimates of the optimal treatment regimes.
+As the SDRKME-IV is better in simulation and theory, we recommend the estimated treatment regimes obtained by maximizing it.
+Based on the results of the SDRKME-IV, as \(t\) increases, an increasing number of adults are advised to screen: 4.706 percent of the population is recommended at \(t=1000\), 26.666 percent at \(t=3000\), and 92.994 percent at \(t=5000\).
 This exemplifies the immediate detrimental effects and long-term benefits of sigmoidoscopy screenings, as previously demonstrated in \cite{tangTimeBenefitColorectal2015}.

-At \(t=1000\), only females with a family history of colorectal cancer are recommended due to their elevated risks of suffering from colorectal cancer.
-At \(t=3000\), adults with risk factors such as diabetes, a family history of colorectal cancer, and colorectal polyps are more likely to be recommended.
-By \(t=5000\), screening is generally recommended, with the exception of the elderly and individuals with colorectal polyps, who may face elevated risks from the screening process.
+At \(t=1000\), only females with a family history of colorectal cancer will be advised due to their elevated risks of suffering from colorectal cancer.
+At \(t=3000\), adults with risk factors for colorectal cancer, such as old age, diabetes, and a family history of colorectal cancer, are more likely to be recommended.

+By \(t=5000\), screening is generally recommended, with the exception of the elderly and individuals with colorectal polyps, who may face elevated risks from the screening process. {We also provide Table \ref{chars} to describe the characteristics of PLCO participants who are assigned cancer screening or not by the SDRKME-IV at different \(t\).
+At \(t=1000\), the recommended individuals are females aged 70 to 73 with a family history of colorectal cancer and no colorectal polyps.
+At \(t=3000\), the recommended individuals are more likely to be those aged 70-73, females, individuals with no diabetes, individuals with no family history of colorectal cancer, and individuals with no colorectal polyps.
+By \(t=5000\), the majority of individuals are recommended to screen. }